 Create a "Roundup" Post Of Your Own Content.

-Create a post that's essentially a roundup of your own content.
+Create a post or a newsletter that's essentially a roundup of your own content.
 For instance "My Top 10 Cookie Recipes" or "My Favourite Cheap Eats in Montreal".
 You can use images from each post and simply link back to the recipes or restaurants already on your blog.
 Internal links are also an excellent way to boost your SEO.

-Promote One Old Post Per Week On Social Media
+Promote Old Posts Regularly On Social Media

 Link To An Old Post In Your Recent Posts